 With generous support from the Sierra Vista Historical Society, the museum collects and preserves library and archival materials, photographs, memorabilia, and artifacts associated with local history, business establishments, water, and ranching.
 Noted collections include the Henry F. Hauser Collection, the James Rice Photograph Collection, the Oral History Collection, and Speaker Presentations.
 Documents and transcripts of oral history tapes, and Speaker Presentation DVDs are available to researchers and those interested in learning about this unique area.

-The winning poem will be included in the takeaway coloring book being produced for the exhibit by Arizona Humanities.
-Submissions must be original, non-published, non-copyrighted poems of 250 words or fewer.
+The winning poem is included in the takeaway coloring book produced for the exhibit by Arizona Humanities.
 The quilt can be viewed in person at the Henry F. Hauser Museum.

 Water/Ways is part of Museum on Main Street, a collaboration between the Smithsonian Institution and State Humanities Councils nationwide.
 Support for Museum on Main Street has been provided by the United States Congress.